The-Marcy-Lab-School/DOM_Events_Labs/short-response.md

       })
       ```

+When the submit button is clicked then the user input element is saved to the variable "input", while it's value is  being saved to the variable "name".
+Later in the unordered list a new list element is created and it's text is changed to the value the user had inputed and then it's added to the list.
+In other words, the input that the user has submitted on the form will now be part of the cat list and be visible on the page.

 6. The following HTML and JavaScript creates a button that logs a message to the console each time it is clicked.
 What line or lines of code could you remove from the JavaScript file and keep the same behavior?
 Assume that the JavaScript file is being loaded into the HTML via a script tag.

       ```html